PlagueHO/foundryvtt-azure/README.md

-# FoundryVttAzure
+# foundryvtt-azure

-Deploy your own FoundryVTT server (that you've purchased a license for) to Azure using Azure Bicep and GitHub Actions.
+Deploy your own [Foundry Virtual Table Top](https://foundryvtt.com/) server (that you've purchased a license for) to Azure using Azure Bicep and GitHub Actions.